Ryong-Gyu/DeepSCF/README.md

 Then, the predicted $\rho$ for each material will be stored in in SIESTA `grid object` based on the `sietaio.py` module.

-## Predict electronic structures with DeepSCF
+## Predict Electronic Structures with DeepSCF

-After obtaining the $\rho$ in the SIESTA `grid object` format, the electronic structures can be also predicted by performing a single-shot self-consistent field (SCF) calculation.
-The original SIESTA does not natively support to read the $\rho$ for setting it as initial condition.
-To enable this functionality, the SIESTA `dhscf.F` source code can be modified to read the SIESTA `grid object` at the intial stage of SCF calculation, utilizing the `readGrid()` subroutine.
-Then, perform the DFT calculation with the `MaxSCFIterations` option set to 1.
+After obtaining the predicted electron density $\rho$ in the SIESTA `grid object` format, the corresponding electronic structure can be evaluated by performing a single-shot non-SCF calculation.

+As mentioned above, the original SIESTA code does not natively support reading an external charge density $\rho$ and using it as the initial or fixed input density.
+To enable this functionality, use the modified [`SIESTA` code](https://github.com/Ryong-Gyu/SIESTA-for-DeepSCF).

 ## How to cite
 If you want to use DeepSCF, please cite: